 How to prevent tooth decay?

 Prevention begins at home.
 Brush after every meal and use floss and mouthwash once a day.
-Try not to eat sweet snacks full of carbohydrates, especially when you’re out and have no way of cleaning your teeth.
-Any snacking should be avoided, as it raises your mouth’s pH for about 30 minutes.
+Try not to eat sugary snacks high in carbohydrates, especially when you are out and have no way to clean your teeth.
+Any snacking should be avoided, as it raises the pH of your mouth for about 30 minutes.

 References